LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

         - The URL of the item level endpoint listing the measures sponsored by the member.

   - `<cosponsoredLegislation>`
-    - Parent container for legislation cosponsored by member.
+    - Container for legislation cosponsored by member.
 The `<cosponsoredLegislation>` container will include the following:

       - `<count>` (e.g., 7470)
         - The total number of measures cosponsored by the member.